-To get the effect of a tilt-shift lens for much less money
+To get the effect of a tilt-shift lens without the cost

 Time: 20 minutes

 Skill level: Intermediate